🇬🇧 English | đŸ‡Ș🇾 Español

 ← Back to Blog

-Layered Testing Strategies: Knowing What You Already Did
+Layered Testing Approaches: Knowing What You Already Did

 Published on February 25, 2026 by Editorial Team 1 min read

-Testing strategies are often visualized as a “pyramid” to represent the distribution of different types of tests.
-While the “Standard Pyramid” is the most famous, different architectural needs have birthed the “Top-Down,” “Bottom-Up,” and “Hourglass” models.
+Testing strategies are often visualized as a pyramid to represent the distribution of different types of tests.
+While the “Standard Pyramid” is a well-established standard for testing, different architectural priorities can be addressed with “Top-Down,” “Bottom-Up,” and “Hourglass” models.

-Each represents a different philosophy on where to invest your most expensive resource: Time.
+Each approach listed here is essentially a different philosophy on where to invest your most time, which is usually the most expensive resource.

 In this approach, testing starts with the highest-level modules (the UI or the main control flow) and works its way down to the individual units.